LukeSmetham/graphql-stream/README.md

 - Can talk Directly to Apollo client in React, no API required.
 - Tree-Shakeable, Modularized & Composable Schema files giving you ultimate flexibility to, mix, match and extend types, include just Feeds or just Chat, include both, use the schema as a standalone API in its own right, or throw away our resolver entirely to construct totally custom logic using the Types and Resolver Context providers.

+TODO: Most of the below info has changed slightly.

 ### Feeds

 #### Retrieving Feeds